eine/setup-msys2/examples/README.md

   `MinGW Makefiles` (install `${{matrix.prefix}}-make`, the build uses `mingw32-make`) or `MSYS Makefiles` (install `make`, and the build uses the plain `make` command).

+## PKGBUILD

+[pkgbuild.yml](pkgbuild.yml) shows how to build and test a package using a PKGBUILD recipe.